wp-property/wp-property.github.io/themes/madison/how-to-add-property-search-or-some-other-widget-shortcode-in-madison-theme.md

 Just put shortcode to the content of your page or widget to some of your widget area.

-The list of available shortcodes for WP-Property you can find <a href="https://usabilitydynamics.com/tutorials/wp-property-help/wp-property-shortcode-cheat-sheet/" target="_blank">here</a>.
+The list of available shortcodes for WP-Property you can find [here](https://wp-property.github.io/docs/shortcode_cheatsheet/).

-The list of available shortcodes for WP-Property add-ons you can find <a href="https://www.usabilitydynamics.com/tutorials/wp-property-help/wp-property-premium-features-shortcode-cheat-sheet" target="_blank">here</a>.
+The list of available shortcodes for WP-Property add-ons you can find [here](https://wp-property.github.io/docs/shortcode_cheatsheet/).

 WP-Property Widget you can find in Appearance/Widget tab and put them to any widget area you need.
 Available WP-Property Widgets are following: Property Overview, Property Terms, Property Meta, Featured Properties, Child Properties, Featured Properties, Latest Properties, Other Properties, Property Attributes, Property Search, Property Gallery.
-More info on <a href="https://www.usabilitydynamics.com/product/wp-property" target="_blank">WP-Property product page.</a>
+More info on [WP-Property product page.](https://wp-property.github.io/docs/)

 FYI, you can use Text widget in order to put shortcode into it.